Final Thoughts on Corsair’s Dark Core RGB Pro Gaming Mouse

 As I mentioned at the beginning of this review, I have always been a proponent of wired gaming mice.
 Call it PTSD from my first wireless mouse being a Microsoft Ergonomic Wireless Mouse circa 2003, or for the half-dozen or so wireless Logitech mice that I have owned that had horrible latency.
 But the simple fact is that I have never put much faith in wireless mice when it comes to gaming.
 The Corsair Dark Core RGB Pro has changed my mind.
 Throughout my usage, I only briefly experienced any connectivity issues whatsoever when using Slipstream Wireless, and as I mentioned a few paragraphs ago, those issues were my fault.
 The Bluetooth connectivity was a bit dodgy when it came to games that demanded super-low latency from its input devices.
 This issue completely went away when using Slipstream.

-My previous every-day mouse used hematite sliders on its undercarriage to provide a nearly effortless gliding experience across the mouse mat’s surface, and I was a bit worried that going back to PTFE might be an issue, but honestly, I cannot tell a difference between how the two slide.
+My previous every-day mouse used hematite sliders on its undercarriage to provide a nearly effortless gliding experience across the mouse mat’s surface, and I was a bit worried that going back to PTFE might be an issue.
+Still, honestly, I cannot tell the difference between how the two slide.
 So, if there is a difference, it is too subtle for me to notice.
 The mouse’s lift-off height is also quite exceptional, with the mouse losing motion input when lifted just a couple millimeters from the surface.

 So, where do I stand on the Corsair Dark Core RGB Pro?
 It’s actually quite well thought out and features some seriously high-end components.
-I typically keep a mouse for about 4-5 years if they can last that long, and I have no doubt in my mind that this mouse will still be on my desk seeing daily use 5-years from now.
-For that reason, I am proud to give the Corsair Dark Core RGB Pro my seal of approval and would recommend it to anyone looking for a new wireless mouse that not only excels at productivity but is ideal for serious gaming as well.
+I typically keep a mouse for about 4-5 years if they can last that long, and I have no doubt in my mind that this mouse will still be on my desk, seeing daily use 5 years from now.
+For that reason, I am proud to give the Corsair Dark Core RGB Pro my seal of approval.
+I would recommend it to anyone looking for a new wireless mouse that not only excels at productivity but is ideal for serious gaming as well.